 CAUTION: Improper antifreeze mixture might allow freezing of the liquid in the cooling system if vehicle is stored in area where freezing point is reached.
 This would seriously damage the engine.
 Failure to replace the antifreeze for storage may allow its degradation that could result in poor cooling when engine will be used.

 CAUTION: Do not run engine during storage period.

 Preseason Preparation

 Refer to an authorized SKI-DOO dealer.

-CAUTION: Have carburetor(s) cleaned-up before restarting engine.
+CAUTION: On so equipped models, have carburetor(s) cleaned-up before restarting engine.

 TROUBLESHOOTING